Davidoss09/strapi-all-in/README.md

 - Ccreate file `.env.production` the content should be the same as in `.env.development`
 - Build the project: `npm run build`
-- Start production server: `npm run start`
+- Start production server: `npm run serve`

 ---